 While much of the focus of Arthur Avenue in the Bronx is as a one-stop-shop for all your Italian market needs, this part of New York is more than simply the place to stock your Italian-American pantry.
-It's got a number of great restaurants, too.
+Here you will find many of the best Italian restaurants in New York City.
 You can fortify yourself for the remainder of an Arthur Avenue walking tour or New York food tour, or you can make the trip specifically for a meal that will satisfy any Italian (or Italian-American) culinary craving.

 2357 Arthur Ave.

 When you want an authentic meal identical to what you might find in any good restaurant in Salerno, you go to Zero Otto Nove.
 (The name of the restaurant comes from Salerno's telephone code.)
 Roberto Paciullo's second restaurant, opened in 2008, as a more casual version of Roberto's with a Neapolitan style pizza oven.
 The menu is packed with all sorts of southern Italian dishes, though, from pasta to seafood to parmigiana di melanzane.
 Always let the waiter tell you the specials.
 Anything made al cartoccio (cooked in a foil bag) is reliably good as is their short rib special cooked in Peroni and gorgonzola sauce with sweet cherry peppers.

 If you're in the restaurant industry or simply want to eat where chefs eat, go to...

 622 East 187th St.